 Funding to build the Loop from US 401 to Bragg Blvd/All-American Freeway was approved in November 2008, however construction was split into several staggered contracts due to NCDOT budget problems.
 The first of these segments to be completed was from NC 210/Murchison to Bragg Blvd, originally to be finished in March 2014, but was not opened until August 2014.
 The next section constructed was from US 401 to NC 210 with the roadbed completed in June 2014, but the paving of this section was in a separate contract only let in March 2014.
 This project is not due to be finished until August 2016.2 Meanwhile, construction started in July 2011 on the next segment of the Loop, 1.2 miles from Bragg Blvd. to Yadkin Road to be completed later in 2015, this section does not have an interchange so will remain closed until the next segment to Cliffdale Road is complete.
 The remaining segments west and south of Yadkin Road back to I-95 near St. Pauls were originally not funded, but in December 2014 it was announced that the latest NCDOT STIP, December 2014, would fund projects to complete the entire Loop, the first of these projects will start in 2016, the last in 2021, and the whole Loop could be complete by 2025.4 In December 2015 NC Governor McCrory announced changes to the state budget that would allow more money to be dedicated to transportation projects.
 Under the plan, the last segments of the Outer Loop would be accelerated a year to start construction in 2020, the Loop would be completed by 2023 under the new timetable, which needs first to be approved by the NCDOT Board in January 2016.4 The latest project to start will be the segment from Cliffdale Road south to US 401 west of Fayetteville, construction started in August 2016.
 Each of these projects is discussed in greater detail below.

-Here's the new official NCDOT schedule for the projects to complete the I-295 Fayetteville Outer Loop between Fort Bragg and I-95 in Robeson County from the 2016-2025 STIP:
+Here's the official NCDOT schedule for the projects to complete the I-295 Fayetteville Outer Loop between Fort Bragg and I-95 in Robeson County from the 2018-2027 STIP and later NCDOT press releases:

 |Segment||Location||Cost ($Mil)||Start date||Completion date|